Want to learn how to connect Google Analytics to Facebook, and track website traffic from Facebook?

 In this article, we’ll show you how to easily track website traffic from Facebook in Google Analytics.
 Plus, we’ll take a look at all the different ways you can connect Facebook, your website, and Google Analytics.

-You want to track Facebook users in Google Analytics so you can see what’s happening once people land on your website from Facebook.
+You want to track website traffic from Facebook in Google Analytics so you can see what’s happening once people land on your website from Facebook.
 This is in addition to viewing Facebook Insights to see what people are doing while on your Facebook page.

-With over 1.4 billion daily active users, Facebook is an ideal place to reach a wide audience base that is sure to be interested in what you have to offer.
-But since the announcement earlier this year that Facebook will focus more on family and friends moving forward, businesses have found that reaching their target audience on Facebook is harder than ever.
+With over 1.9 billion daily active users, Facebook is an ideal place to reach a wide audience base that is sure to be interested in what you have to offer.
+However, since Facebook shifted to focus more on family and friends, businesses have found that reaching their target audience on Facebook is harder than ever.

 As a result, tracking user behavior becomes even more important if you want to capitalize on the reach potential Facebook has.

 Facebook Insights focuses on activity that happens on your Facebook page (and your Instagram profile, if you have one):

 - Page likes